Forest-Bathing 2025 has begun - Join Us!

 The nearest bagged ice is a gas station (Webb Grocery) 10 miles from the treehouses.
 A Dollar General is 11 miles down on same road as Camp.
 The local Walmart is roughly a 35-40 minute drive to Newport.

 The treehouses are solar-powered and have LED lighting.
-There are no traditional electrical outlets, but there are several USB outlets.
+There are no traditional electrical outlets, but there are multiple USB outlets.
 Any appliance that has a USB plug can be powered through those outlets.
 Do not bring your hair dryer or portable fridge.

 No - it’s fantastic!
 In fact, there is an exhaust fan in the compost drum that creates a constant negative draw so that there is no smelly air.
 It’s sucked away while you are “going”!